project-repo/cagebreak/README.md

 Adds options to disable or enable outputs.
 See Issue 22 in Bugs.md and Issue #2 on github.

+### Release 1.6.0

+Adds support for non-build dependencies and an option for builds without pandoc.

 ## License

 Please see [LICENSE](https://github.com/project-repo/cagebreak/blob/master/LICENSE)